SuyashSharma1710/E_Learning_PROJECT/README.md

 echo "Contributions are welcome!
 Please fork the repository, create a new branch for your feature or bugfix, and submit a pull request." echo "Ensure your code adheres to the project's coding standards and includes relevant tests."

-## 📜 License
-echo "This project is licensed under the MIT License.
-See the LICENSE file for details."

 ## 📧 Contact
 echo "For inquiries, please contact me at suyashsharma171001@gmail.com."